massgov/dashboard-style-helpers/README.md

 * `npm i`
 * `gulp` - this will listen for changes to your `.styl` files and compile changes.

-In `app/styl` you will find the stylus files where you can edit and compile.
+In `app/styl` you will find the stylus files where you can make edits.
+They will automatically be compiled into CSS via Gulp.